UiL-OTS-labs/ZEP-Two-Image-Visual-World/README.md

 You can highlight the regions of interest (default configured to overlap with pictures) by setting `SHOW_REGION_OF_INTEREST = true;` in defs.zm.
-This allows you to double check if they are what you expect them too be.
+This allows you to double check if they are what you expect them to be.

 #Screencaptures for postprocessing
 To generate pictures of the screen for region-of-interest selection run